sohyunwriter/LangChain-OpenTutorial/docs/13-LangChain-Expression-Language/08-RunnableWithMessageHistory.md

-However, using a different `session_id` will result in an inaccurate response because no corresponding history.
+However, using a different `session_id` will result in an inaccurate response because there is no corresponding history.

 For example, if `session_id` is `def234` and no history exists for that ID, you'll see an irrelevant response (see the following code snippet).